AndresICM/16S_metabarcoding_phyloseq/README.md

 #[1] "Kingdom" "Phylum"  "Class"   "Order"   "Family"  "Genus"
 ```
-Now we will assign a different name to our phyloseq file, and remove mitochondria and chloroplast OTUs from our files, even though we already have donde that using Mothur
+Now we will assign a different name to our phyloseq file, and remove mitochondria and chloroplast OTUs from our files, even though we already have done that using Mothur

 ```
 Valp <- moth_merge %>%